diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/SCOMP/README.md

 For this us, we had to make all the drone processes wait for the main process to send a signal to them, indicating that they can proceed with the next step.
 This was done using a pipe to send a boolean value to the drone processes.

 How did we do that?
-By putting each drone into a state where he is waiting to read from the pipe the boolean value, that happens after each one writes the new position to a pipe.
+By putting each drone into a state where they are waiting to read from the pipe a boolean value, this happens after each process writes the new position to a pipe.
 In the main process we make all the necessary procedures like moving the drone to a new position and verifying if there were any collisions.
 After that, we send the boolean value to the drone processes, indicating that they can proceed with the next step.